-The breadth indicating the overall health of the market was positive.
-On BSE, 1,467 shares rose and 1,153 shares fell.
+The market breadth, indicating the overall health of the market, was positive.
+On the BSE, 1,362 shares rose and 1,306 shares fell.
 A total of 216 shares were unchanged.

 Most FMCG stocks declined.
 Colgate-Palmolive (India) (down 0.94%), Dabur India (down 0.22%), Godrej Consumer Products (down 2.08%), Hindustan Unilever (down 0.08%), Marico (down 0.75%), Nestle India (down 0.1%), Tata Global Beverages (down 0.04%), Procter & Gamble Hygiene and Health Care (down 0.07%), Bajaj Corp (down 0.3%) fell.
 GlaxoSmithkline Consumer Healthcare (up 1.94%), Britannia Industries (up 0.8%), Jyothy Laboratories (up 5.77%), rose.

 Bank stocks saw mixed trend.
 Among private bank stocks, Kotak Mahindra Bank (up 1.16%), RBL Bank (up 5.85%), ICICI Bank (up 0.02%), Axis Bank (up 0.1%), IndusInd Bank (up 0.71%) gained.
 HDFC Bank (down 0.19%) and Yes Bank (down 0.3%) declined.